-- A. Approval of the Minutes of the meetings of the Board held on May 4, 2019. - B. Proposed Naming of the Oak Building "The J. Willard and Alice S. Marriott Foundation Building," University Park
+The Committee unanimously approved the following resolution for the Proposed Naming of the Oak Building "The J. Willard and Alice S. Marriott Foundation Building," University Park:

-RESOLVED, That the Oak Building at University Park is named "The J. Willard and Alice S. Marriott Foundation Building.
+RESOLVED, That the Oak Building at University Park is named "The J. Willard and Alice S. Marriott Foundation Building."

-D. Proposed Appointment of an Architect, Liberal Arts Research and Teaching Building, University Park
+The Committee unanimously approved the following resolutions for the Proposed Appointment of an Architect, Liberal Arts Research and Teaching Building, University Park: